tbrowder/intro-to-coding-using-raku/README.md

 # An introduction to computer programming using Perl 6

-This repository contains materials for a planned Community Education course to be presented during the fall 2018 semester at the Northwest Florida State College in Niceville, Florida, USA.
+This repository contains materials for a Community Education course presented during the fall 2018 semester at the Northwest Florida State College in Niceville, Florida, USA.

 # CREDITS